appsignal/appsignal-nodejs/.changesets/add-heartbeats-support.md

 The exception will bubble outside of the heartbeat function.

-If the function passed to `heartbeat` returns a promise, the finish event will be reported to AppSignal if the promise resolves, and a wrapped promise will be returned, which can be awaited.
+If the function passed to `heartbeat` returns a promise, the finish event will be reported to AppSignal if the promise resolves.
 This means that you can use heartbeats to track the duration of async functions:

 ```javascript
 import { heartbeat } from "@appsignal/nodejs"